bloodhunterd/backup/doc/Docker.md

 ## Deployment

-Download the agent or manager configuration from the asset section of the respective release.
-[See GitHub releases](https://github.com/bloodhunterd/backup/releases).

 **Note:** A good start is to enable the debugging mode in configuration and run the backup manually to ensure everything works fine.

 ### Configuration